Russ Harvey Consulting - Computer and Internet Services

 This requires that you accept the Microsoft Services Agreement, a 12,000-word document where you essentially agree to give up your privacy.

-Like many tech companies, Microsoft gathers certain information about you — what you do in Windows and on the web, how and where you use your devices, and what type of content and data you access.
+Like many tech companies, Microsoft gathers certain information about you—what you do in Windows and on the web, how and where you use your devices, and what type of content and data you access, for example.

 PCMag